 - Improve customer experience through gamification

-A few examples include McDonald’s Monopoly game, American Express and their Twitter program, as well as Chanel’s Coco Chanel game.
-Such an experience not only leaves customers pleasantly surprised but they also drive sales: another win-win situation.
+A few examples include McDonald’s Monopoly game, American Express, and their Twitter program, as well as Chanel’s Coco Chanel game.
+Such an experience not only leaves customers pleasantly surprised but also drives sales: another win-win situation.

 Creating a great experience through product development and design

 Keep things interesting through innovative design.
 Socks Place does it brilliantly.
 They offer funny, colorful socks, while also playing around with their packaging.
 Pizza socks come in pizza boxes, sushi socks come folded as if they were real sushi, donut socks come in donut boxes, and so on.
 They even offer socks in jars, packaged as a pickle or jam jars.

 Here’s a list of crazy and cool product design ideas, ranging from puzzle sugar cubes to parmesan pencils and tea hangers Form is just as important as the content.
 And the design is particularly relevant in a world in which we have a dozen types of everything.

 Enhance customer experience through the quality of the augmented product

 - White papers, e-books, and other useful resources

 It doesn’t always have to be a fancy giveaway.
 Sometimes all it takes is some free resources taken directly from your website or your experience.
 This applies mostly to services, as people find it easier to assess their quality through this small glimpse into your mission, vision, value, and approach.
 If you offer valuable information they cannot get elsewhere, they are more likely to turn to you when it comes to the final decision.
 Customers appreciate this kind of effort from the brands they trust.
 Moreover, they are craving quality content, in all shapes and forms.